cncf/tag-env-sustainability/website/content/blog/2023-11-reduce-reuse-rebase-buildpacks.md

 author: Joe Kutner
 ---

 Container builds can be very wasteful.
 Every operating system update, new dependency version, and toolchain upgrade results in copious amounts of energy used to build and rebuild our container images; often unnecessarily.
-It can be costly at scale, which is why Cloud Native Buildpacks were designed to perform builds as efficiently as possible.
+It can be costly at scale, which is why Cloud Native Buildpacks were designed to perform full builds only when a rebuild is actually required.

-Buildpacks are the greenest choice for container builds because the rebaseable layers and advanced caching mechanisms they provide can prevent many images from being rebuilt at all.
-That's a big shift from many cloud native technologies that assume unlimited resources are available in the cloud.
+Buildpacks transform application source code into container images.
+They can be used with or without Docker to encapsulate common patterns across builds, which makes containerization easier and more consistent for app developers.
+Buildpacks also provide advanced caching and patching mechanisms that make them an environmentally friendly choice for container builds.
+In certain cases, Buildpacks prevent many images from being rebuilt at all.
+That's a big shift from other cloud native technologies that may assume unlimited cloud resources are available.

 <p class="mt-5 mb-5"><img src="/images/blogs/2023-11-reduce-reuse-rebase-buildpacks/cnb-green-logo.png" alt="CNB logo with recycling"></p>